-To return to "Automatic" Depth Range control, press the MENU button until the Depth Range menu appears on-screen and use the UP ARROW to select AUTO.
-The 100SX returns to Automatic operation.
-Zoom area of water between the surface and the bottom can be enlarged to provide more detailed information.
-By using the full display to show a small area of coverage, the effective display resolution is increased, and the unit's ability to separate targets which are very close together is enhanced.
+To return to automatic Depth Range control, press the MENU button until the Depth Range menu appears on screen and use the UP ARROW to select AUTO.

+Zoom.
+Zoom is similar to Depth Range because it controls the range of information displayed on screen.
+Zoom, however, allows selection of ranges beneath the surface so any area of water between the surface and the bottom can be enlarged to provide more detailed information.
+By using the full display to show a small area of coverage, the effective display resolution is increased, and the unit's ability to separate close targets is enhanced.